Do bonds have more fun?

 - Mortgages are repaid monthly with a fixed payment that is a combination of interest and principal.
 In the early years, the repayment is mostly interest and in the later years, it’s mostly principal.

 - Zero-coupon bonds are as they sound.
-Instead of semi-annual interest payments, the interest is paid in full at the end of the term, along with the repayment of the principal.
+Instead of semi-annual interest payments, the interest is implicitly received in full at the end of the term, along with the repayment of the principal.
 These bonds are sold at a discount to the end-of-term principal value, reflecting the implied interest rate.

 - Commercial paper is a short-term zero coupon bond, issued by corporations and municipalities, typically with a one- to six-month term.